Describing Quasi-Graphic Matroids: Biased-graphic matroids

 Continue in this manner.
 In each step $i$ we add edge $e_{i+1}$ to $Z_{i}$.
-Since each component of $G[Z_i]$ that contains an edge in $X_1 \cup \cdots \cup X_n$ contains exactly one of the cycles $C_1, \ldots, C_i$, $Z_i \cup e_{i+1}$ contains a unique loose handcuff $H_{i+1}$ containing $C_{i+1}$.
-Since $H_{i+1}$ is a circuit of $F\GB$ it is dependent in $M$, so $M$ has a circuit $W_{i+1} \subseteq H_{i+1}$.
+Since each component of $H[Z_i]$ that contains an edge in $X_1 \cup \cdots \cup X_n$ contains exactly one of the cycles $C_1, \ldots, C_i$, $Z_i \cup e_{i+1}$ contains a unique loose handcuff $H_{i+1}$ containing $C_{i+1}$.
+Since $H_{i+1}$ is a circuit of $F(H,\Bb)$ it is dependent in $M$, so $M$ has a circuit $W_{i+1} \subseteq H_{i+1}$.
 The circuit $W_{i+1}$ contains an edge $f_{i+1}$ not contained in $X$ (else $W_{i+1} \subset X$), and so $f_{i+1}$ is in the path linking the two cycles of the loose handcuff $H_{i+1}$.
 Since $W_{i+1}$ is the unique circuit contained in $Z_i \cup e_{i+1}$ and deleting $f_{i+1}$ destroys $W_{i+1}$, $Z_i \cup e_{i+1} - f_{i+1}$ is independent.
 Set $Z_{i+1} = Z_i \cup e_{i+1} - f_{i+1}$.
-Now $G[Z_{i+1}]$ has $i+1$ unicyclic components, containing cycles $C_1, \ldots, C_{i+1}$, respectively.
+Now $H[Z_{i+1}]$ has $i+1$ unicyclic components, containing cycles $C_1, \ldots, C_{i+1}$, respectively.
 For each $j \in \{i+2, \ldots, n\}$ the edge set $C_j - e_j$ is contained in one of these components.

 This process ends after $n-1$ steps with an independent set $Z_n$.
-Since we started with a set of edges containing $X \del \{e_2, \ldots, e_n\}$ (the set $Z_1$), added each of $e_2, \ldots, e_n$ to this set, and removed only edges not in $X$, the independent set $Z_n$ contains the circuit $X$.
-This is a contradiction. \end{proof}
+We started with a set of edges containing $X \del \{e_2, \ldots, e_n\}$ (the set $Z_1$), added each of $e_2, \ldots, e_n$ to this set, and removed only edges not in $X$.
+So we have reached the contradiction that the independent set $Z_n$ contains the circuit $X$. \end{proof}

+{ Lemma \ref{lem:a_circuit_has_at_most_two_components} says that axiom \BGthree\ for biased-graphic matroids almost achieves axiom \QGfour\ for quasi-graphic matroids as a consequence: it falls short just in that rather than every circuit inducing a subgraph of at most two components, we are guarenteed only that each circuit induces a subgraph of Betti number at most two.
+We will subsequently see that if $X$ is a circuit of a biased-graphic matroid $M$ with graph $G$ satisfying axiom \BGthree, and $G[X]$ has more than two connected components, then $M$ is of a particular easily characterised form (Theorem \ref{broken_handcuff_matroids}). }